 Roland’s 30 watt stereo amp uses digital signal processing to produce the brand’s signature rich, natural tone and crisp sound.
 Maximize your own sound with the lush stereo/multiband chorus, and wow your audience with effects such as wide mode-plus delay/reverb with footswitch control.

 Rid your performance of the nails-down-blackboard effect via the clever Auto Anti-Feedback control, even when you crank the volume dial up to the max.

 The amp has a 2-channel mic/guitar input line design and is configured to be stand-mountable for convenience, excellent projection, and space-saving in small venues.

 Singers love this amp, praising the sound quality and its ease of use.
-However, a small gripe is that the unit seems much heavier than the 29 pounds it’s supposed to weigh.
+However, a small gripe I have is that the unit seems much heavier than the 29 pounds it’s supposed to weigh.
 Also, the carrying handle is much too tight to the unit to be useable, even if you have really small hands!

 Roland CUBE Street EX Battery Powered Amplifier